unionai-oss/llm-tracking-workshop/README.md

 ### Codespaces on GitHub

-1. Go to [serverless-gcp.cloud-staging.union.ai](https://serverless-gcp.cloud-staging.union.ai/) and login with your GitHub account.
-2. Fork this repo and navigate to your fork.
+1. Fork this repo and navigate to your fork.
-3. Click on the Code button, go to the Codespaces tab, click on "Create codespaces on main".
+2. Click on the Code button, go to the Codespaces tab, click on "Create codespaces on main".

 ![](assets/codespaces3.jpg)